Fpedruski/fpedruski/README.md

 📚 I'm also planning to study P5, Processing and Drawing.

-:earth: I have experience in Graphic Design, Marketing and a lot of travel.
+:planet: I have experience in Graphic Design, Marketing and a lot of travel.

 💬 In addition to web development, science and technology, I like to talk about arts and culture, especially music, movies, painting, travel and books.